 Maria Pontikis is the half-Greek-half-everything else author of Some Infinite Thing.
-She lives in Toronto, Canada in a 100-year-old house with her handsome Texan husband, their well loved pots and pans, a wobbling tower of library books, a duo of scuffed-up suitcases and too many bottles of wine.
+She lives in Toronto, Canada in a 100-year-old house with her handsome Texan husband, their well loved pots and pans, a wobbling tower of library books, a duo of scuffed suitcases and too many bottles of wine.

-By day, Maria directs communications activities for a large public sector organization, a job she loves dearly.
+By day, Maria directs communications activities for a large organization, a job she loves dearly.
 In early 2014, she began the work of chipping away at her Professional Sommelier designation, and is half-way toward the coveted pin.
-She loves sharing in wine with others and wants to dispel the myth that it must be expensive or complicated or one correct way to be enjoyed.
+She is a homebody who lives to travel, having visited 30 countries, and counting.

 Maria has a fondness for tabletops, fine paper goods, domesticity, paper books, the quiet, squirrels, Champagne, all things sartorial, time spent in her kitchen, exploring and eating her way through far-off places as often as possible, and getting the details right.